dailydevops/healthchecks/src/HealthChecks.SqlServer/src/NetEvolve.HealthChecks.SqlServer/README.md

 | `SqlServerTest` | `SqlServerTest`        |

 :heavy_exclamation_mark: The configuration of this package is compatible with the [NetEvolve.HealthChecks.SqlServer.Legacy](https://www.nuget.org/packages/NetEvolve.HealthChecks.SqlServer.Legacy/) package.

+### Parameters
+- `name`: The name of the health check.
+Please be aware that the name is prefixed by "SqlServer" in the health check.
+The prefixed Name will be used to identify the configuration object.
+- `options`: The configuration options for the health check.
+If you don't provide any options, the health check will use the configuration based approach.
+- `tags`: The tags for the health check.
+The tags `sqlserver` and `database` are always used as default and combined with the user input.
+You can provide additional tags to group or filter the health checks.

 ### Variant 1: Configuration based
 The first one is to use the configuration based approach.
 This approach is recommended if you have multiple SQL Server instances to check.